MAGICGrants/MagicGrants.org/posts/_posts/blog/2024-05-16-Firo-Lelantus-Spark-Flutter-Library-Stack-Wallet.md

 Author: magicboard
 ---

-## Firo Lelantus Spark Flutter Library Released by Stack Wallet with the Help of the MAGIC Firo Fund

 With Firo's Lelantus Spark [mainnet activation on January 18, 2024](https://firo.org/2024/01/18/spark-is-live.html), the MAGIC Firo Fund tasked Stack Wallet last December and January to build a Flutter plugin for Firo's [sparkmobile](https://github.com/firoorg/sparkmobile) library.
 [This Flutter plugin](https://github.com/cypherstack/flutter_libsparkmobile) makes it easy for Flutter wallet apps to integrate Firo Lelantus Spark, and because it is MIT-licensed, anyone can use the plugin.

 Lelantus Spark is an important evolution in Firo's network.
 Spark transactions within Spark addresses hide the sender, receiver, and amount transferred.